Fourth of July learning: Kick it up a notch, stimulate dialogue, offer history, make it fun

 Don't preach.
 It's a turn-off.
 Make this fun.
 The idea is to get dialogue going, to pique interest and appreciation of our freedoms.

-HOW ABOUT a family/friends game in someone's back yard?
+HOW ABOUT staging the learning session casually, beginning with a family/friends game in someone's back yard?
 I grew up with miniature golf and it was so much fun -- cousins, neighbors, several generations.
-Baseball, pickleball, basketball, badminton, volleyball.
+Baseball, pickleball, swimming, basketball, badminton, volleyball.
 Then when everyone is unwinding, let the discussion begin.

 In writing this article, I'm learning more about our history.
-The Declaration of Independence is a wonderful document to re-read.
+The Declaration of Independence is a fine document to re-read.
 It can easily be printed out and used to begin a dialogue.

 Then there's nothing wrong with barbecues, parades, block parties, fireworks displays, outdoor concerts.
 All part of Americana.
 Watching a film with historic background or political overtones is a great capper to the day.
 Ken Burns' brilliant, award winning Civil War Series is tops.
 Many more: Suggestions for Fourth of July movies